azicchetti/jquerymobile-router/README.md

 *`ajaxApp`: tells the plugin to use the full page path for its matches instead of
 		 the hash part of the url

+*`firstMatchOnly`: stop searching for other route matches once the first one has been found
+		(only the first handler is executed).
+Defaults to false

 *`defaultHandler`: a function reference or a function name to be called when no matchin
 		route is found